Childhood Obesity Awareness

 Childhood Obesity is a Big Problem, Quite Literally

 Pediatric obesity in America is a problem – a big problem.
-More than 3 million US children are effected by childhood obesity, a condition in which a child is significantly overweight for their age and height.according to the Mayo Clinic.
+More than 3 million US children are affected by childhood obesity, a condition in which a child is significantly overweight for their age and height. according to the Mayo Clinic.
 That’s it!
-There’s no other real symptoms other than your child is overweight.
-Those 3 million children are at higher risk for having serious and chronic health disorders like asthma, sleep apnea, bone and joint issues and type 2 diabetes.
+There are no other real symptoms other than your child is overweight.
+Those 3 million children are at higher risk for having serious and chronic health disorders like asthma, sleep apnea, bone, and joint issues, and type 2 diabetes.

 Here’s the good news: children can lose weight (typically) faster than adults.
 However, obese kids turn into obese teens who turn into obese adults if you do not stop the cycle now.

 I wish someone would have taught me how to break the cycle, I’m thinking this as I write this article because I’m struggling in my early 20s – really struggling – to get the weight off and enjoy my life.
 Can you relate?

 I wouldn’t say that I’m obese now, but I would say I love tacos (and two flights of stairs make me winded).
 I would say that I struggle to make the right decision – especially if I’m stressed.
 I work out 5 days a week and eat a pretty healthy diet, but man – I’m just now learning these things.

 I’m just now learning that working out isn’t “just something fit people do”.
 I’m learning that “working out” and “eating healthy” is actually something that is normally taught.
 So, where did I go wrong?

 I didn’t have someone who taught me to deal with my emotions and therefore, I ate.
 Like, a lot.
 If I could, I’d zoom back in time and tell myself I would.